andrewMacmurray/elm-concurrent-task/README.md

 ### 2. Add to your Elm app

-Your Elm program needs
+Your Elm program needs:

-- A `ConcurrentTask.Pool` in your `Model` to keep track of each task attempt:
+- A single `ConcurrentTask.Pool` in your `Model` to keep track of each task attempt:

   ```elm
   type alias Model =